12 reasons why Healthcare Coverage for all does not mean Healthcare for all or “Universal Healthcare “

 10. Not Universally Deliverable

-All industries have been able to move towards effective delivery of goods and services in the age of smartphones and internet.
-But it is not applicable to healthcare which is still far behind in delivering services effectively whether remote or onsite.
+All industries have been able to move towards effective delivery of goods and services in the age of smartphones and the internet.
+But it does not apply to healthcare which is still far behind in delivering services effectively, whether remote or onsite.

-The need of patient centric care and personalization in healthcare has changed how the system works.
-Patients are aware of their needs and wants in this age of information and the population based healthcare strategy is not useful anymore.
+The need for patient-centric care and personalization in healthcare has changed how the system works.
+Patients are aware of their needs and want in this information age, and the population-based healthcare strategy is not valid anymore.

-We have to rise above the perception of ‘majority’ and tune the healthcare service according to personal patient needs- something which is not possible with a single payer healthcare coverage “only” solution.
+We have to rise above the perception of the ‘majority and tune the healthcare service according to personal patient needs, which is impossible with a single-payer healthcare coverage “only” solution.

 12. Away from Universal Authentication

-Patients and doctors should be able to control and manage their own data.
+Patients and doctors should be able to control and manage their data.
 They can share the information as they please for effective authentication.
-This should be the case with every stakeholder in the system.
+That should be the case with every stakeholder in the system.

-We can only achieve universal healthcare with an open mind in a free and open market where prices are determined by market forces.
+We can only achieve universal healthcare with an open mind in a free and open market where market forces determine prices.
 The state cannot dictate healthy people to pay for sick people by mandating coverage and taxes.